bugflux/museic/README.md

 museic
 ======

-Museic is a Javascript image mosaic builder.
+Museic is a Javascript image mosaic builder focused on randomness within a limited area.
 Documentation coming soon.